TheSledgeHammer/2.11BSD_X44/README.md

 - Licensing: 3-Clause BSD license preferable:
   - Externally Maintained code should be placed in one of the following:
   	1) BSD licensed code: 		 contrib/"project name"
-  	2) Non-BSD licensed code:  contrib/"license"/"project name"
-  	3) OS Compatability code:  contrib/oscompat/"os name"
+  	2) OS Compatability code:  contrib/oscompat/"os name"
 - These rules in place to make it pleasant & easier for everyone.
   - It is highly recommended that you adhere to the following Contribution Guidelines & Rules.
   - Failing to follow the Contribution Guidelines & Rules will prevent your code from being accepted.